Big Wipes antibacterial wipes can be a part of your health and safety strategy

 If avoiding contact with harmful substance is not possible, then tradesmen and tradeswomen should endeavour to protect their skin.

 For some trades, gloves might be the answer.
 But for many jobs, gloves are simply not suitable, and for a large number of individuals, the gloves themselves can cause problems.
-Uriticaria (hives) can be a reaction to certain gloves and can cause an almost immediate raised and itchy rash that can also cause tingling and burning.
+Uriticaria (hives) can be a reaction to certain gloves.
+Symptoms include an almost immediate raised and itchy rash that can also cause tingling and burning.
 Gloves have also been accused of making the wearer’s hands too warm or sweaty, which could lead to discomfort or distress.

 For those times when gloves cannot be used, quick removal of the irritants with Big Wipes antibacterial wipes is the only solution.